Efficient Black-Box Planning Using Macro-Actions with Focused Effects: Experiments

 \subsection{Methodology}

-For each planning domain, we generate 100 problem instances with unique random starting states and a fixed goal condition.\footnote{We include all problem instances in the code repository for reproducing our results.} The planner has access to the simulator function, the action availability function, a vector of state information, and the goal condition.
+For each planning domain, we generate 100 problem instances with unique random starting states and a fixed goal condition.\footnote{All problem instances are included in the code repository.} All problem instances share the same state space, and the planner has access to the simulator function, the action applicability function, a vector of state information, and the goal condition.
 We emphasize that although the PDDLGym domains are specified using PDDL, the planner never sees the PDDL during either macro search or planning.

-We learn focused macro-actions using Algorithm \ref{alg:algorithm} and add them to the set of primitive actions, which ensures that the same set of states can still be reached.
-These macros are then used to update the simulator and action availability functions.\footnote{ For details on how we update the simulator and action availability functions to incorporate the learned macros, see the supplementary materials.} Updating the simulator allows it to execute the learned macros in a single step for improved computational efficiency.
+We learn focused macro-actions as described in Sec. \ref{sec:macro-learning} and add them to the set of primitive actions, which ensures that the same set of states can still be reached.
+These macros are then used to update the simulator and action applicability function, allowing the learned macros to execute in a single step for improved computational efficiency.\footnote{ See Appendix \appref{appendix:updating-sim}{C} for details on how we update the simulator and action applicability function to incorporate the learned macros. } Note that updating the simulator in this way does not reduce search effort, only time.
+Even if the primitive actions in a macro were simulated one-by-one, the intermediate states are neither stored nor explored, and hence do not count towards the number of generated states.

 The macros are learned once, for the first problem instance, and then reused on all remaining problem instances for that domain.
+In general, it can be challenging to incorporate macros into any planning algorithm, since one must weigh their search benefits against the increased branching factor.
+For simplicity, our experiments fixed the number of macros $N_M$ (see Table \ref{tab:results-all}), but in principle $N_M$ could be chosen automatically based on which macros reduce the problem's average effect size.

-To solve each planning problem, we use greedy best-first search (GBFS) with the goal count heuristic and compare performance with the additional learned macro-actions versus with primitive actions alone.
+To solve each planning problem, we use greedy best-first search (GBFS) with the goal-count heuristic and compare performance with the additional learned macro-actions versus with primitive actions alone.
 We measure planning efficiency as the number of simulator queries that the planner makes before finding a plan.
 This choice of performance metric is the most natural fit for black-box planning, and it allows for fair comparisons of algorithms across different implementation languages and hardware configurations.
-Because we customize the simulator to handle the learned macros, each macro application results in just a single generated state.
-In Table \ref{tab:results-all}, we show the average solve rate and number of generated states (i.e. simulator queries) for each domain.
-Except in the case of Depot, we see that planning with focused macros increases solve rate and improves planning efficiency up to an order of magnitude versus planning with primitive actions alone.